zacky111/Advanced_databases/README.md

 This dataset provides a structured record of global policy responses in the financial sector during the COVID-19 pandemic, maintained by the IMF.
 It includes dimensions such as country, date, policy type, and description, making it suitable for time-based, statistical, and geographical analysis.

-Policies are classified according five main categories: banking sector, financial markets and institutions, insolvency, liquidity/funding, and payments systems (Level 1 policy).
+Policies are classified according five main categories: banking sector, financial markets and institutions, insolvency, liquidity/funding, and payments systems (Level 1 policy measures).
 Each category has different sub-categories (Level 2 policy measures) and a further more granular classification (Level 3 policy measures).
 <br />
 <br />